SirYancy/computer-apps/book/ch1-computer-basics/4_operating_system.md

 ![The WIMP Interface](images/desktop_windows.png)

 Perhaps most importantly for this class, the Operating System provides a user interface.
 Specifically, most modern OSs provide what's called a Graphical User Interface, or GUI (pronounced "gooey").
 Established a long time ago (in the 70s), this interface usually adheres to a "desktop" metaphor.
 The idea is to simulate the surface of a desk, where you can move documents around, look through file cabinets, and interact with your work.
 This "desktop" interface is called a WIMP interface, which stands for **W**indow, **I**con, **M**enu, **P**ointer.
 So each of these is essential to that experience.
 The GUI uses windows to display each active application, icons to signify applications that are available or files that can be opened, Menus to access features and tools, and a pointer controlled by a mouse to point to, activate, and interact with each of these.

+It will also usually provide useful and intuitive tools for a user to locate apps that are installed on the system and track apps and processes that are running.
+There is a myriad of other ways that a user can configure, manage, and customize the operating system so that it works for each user's unique needs and desires.

 What Operating System Do I Have?
 ================================